stefnotch/dbs-editor/README.md

 # dbs-editor
 Putting the editor of the TU Vienna databases website on steroids.
+This has been integrated into the official DBS course website, yay.

 **Install it**
 1. Firefox: [Violentmonkey](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/)